atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 Smith, after having railed prodigiously
-^ainfl her lodgings, I cannot think of taking any house which has not a /utfe of good rooms upon the first fioor for routs, and fit to receive people of the first Safhion — I must have all kinds of proper Surniture in the genteelest style."
+^ainfl her lodgings, I cannot think of taking any house which has not a /utfe of good rooms upon the first fioor for routs, and fit to receive people of the first Safhion --I must have all kinds of proper Surniture in the genteelest style."
 Smith stared at her: he was asto ^lished, and wanted to know if She had received
 0